Juventus teenager Moise Kean breaks Mario Balotelli's Serie A goal record as streak continues | Goal.com

 Goal understands Juventus have made tying the striker, who now has seven goals from 11 games this season, to a new contract a top priority before his current one expires at the end of the season.

-He was recently fined €2,000 for diving during a win over Cagliari, while an investigation has been opened after he was subject to racist abuse when he scored in the 85th minute.
+He was recently fined €2,000 for diving during a win over Cagliari, while an investigation has been opened after he was subjected to alleged racist abuse when he scored in the 85th minute.